godotengine/godot/modules/limboai/README.md

 [![Demonstration](https://img.youtube.com/vi/NWaMArUg7mY/0.jpg)](https://www.youtube.com/watch?v=NWaMArUg7mY)

 >**🛈 Demo project** lives in the `demo` folder and is available separately in [**Releases**](https://github.com/limbonaut/limboai/releases).
-> It contains a tutorial that introduces behavior trees and includes examples.
+> It also contains a tutorial that introduces behavior trees using examples.

 ## Features